Pre-Shipment Inspection Services (PSI)

 • Evaluate supplier management systems or process capability

-For effective quality and risk control, Pre-Shipment Inspection should be integrated into a broader quality assurance strategy, and combined with upstream controls such as pre-production inspections, during production inspections, or supplier audits where appropriate.
+For effective quality and risk control, Pre-Shipment Inspection should be integrated into a broader quality assurance strategy, and combined with upstream controls such as pre-production inspections, during production inspections, or supplier verification audits where appropriate.
 This layered approach allows risks to be identified earlier, while PSI remains focused on final conformity verification.

 What Is Verified During a Pre-Shipment Inspection?